 A New Kind of AI: Coevolutionary Hybrid Intelligence and the 4th Wave of AI Evolution

-A landmark paper by HCI researchers proposes a unified framework for the next generation of AI — one that learns alongside humans, not merely from them.
+A landmark paper by HCI researchers proposes a unified framework for the next generation of AI — one that learns alongside humans, not just from them.

-A new position paper by researchers at Chulalongkorn University and CMKL University — including HCI co-founders Dr. Hossein Miri and Oleg Shovkovyy — proposes a comprehensive framework for this next stage, which they term Coevolutionary Hybrid Intelligence (CHI).
+A new position paper by researchers at Chulalongkorn University and CMKL University — including HCI co-founders Dr. Hossein Miri and Oleg Shovkovyy — proposes a comprehensive operational framework for this next stage.
+Building on the foundational concept of Coevolutionary Hybrid Intelligence (CHI) originally introduced by Krinkin et al., the authors define this new era as the “4th Wave of AI” formalizing how CHI can be realized through a unified taxonomy.

 What is Coevolutionary Hybrid Intelligence?